ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 ## HTTP Method

-An ALTO Filtered Property Map resource is requested using the HTTP POST method.
+An ALTO Filtered Property Map is requested using the HTTP POST method.

 ## Accept Input Parameters {#filter-prop-map-params}